 Note, it is important to ensure that when Hydra2 routers are networked together, they are on separate VLANs.

 For large systems, network topology should be considered to manage bandwidth.
-Using a processing rack as a central point to connect others, rather than daisy-chaining them together minimizes the number of racks a signal has to pass through to get between I/O and console, optimizing the available bandwidth on each router to router link.
+Using a processing core as a central point to connect others, rather than daisy-chaining them together minimises the number of cores a signal has to pass through to get between I/O and console, optimising the available bandwidth on each router to router link.

 From software version 1.16 onwards Auto Promote can be used to specify which routers in a Hydra2 network can automatically take over the master router status in the very unlikely event of a master router failure.
+Please contact Customer Support for guidance on configuring auto-promoting routers.
 See the Master Router section of the Hydra2 installation manual for more information.